Lafayette Morehouse: Life in the community

-The everyday goal is to live pleasurably with one's friends.
-The group has found that people who live deliberately and with awareness enjoy more fun relationships, which have tended to endure and deepen intimacy.
+According to the group, the everyday goal is to live pleasurably with one's friends.
 Residents pursue their individual goals with the support of the group.
 Residents also share group goals and participate in group activities, such as maintenance of the property, entertaining family and friends, putting on courses, and holiday celebrations.

 People have their own money and make contributions to communal expenses, goals, and projects.
 Some residents have jobs outside of Morehouse.

-One group goal is taking care of less fortunate people.
-Residents are encouraged to include this as an ongoing part of their lives, according to the viewpoint that the best life includes serving the world unselfishly.

 According to their website, "There is no label regarding sexual choices that applies across the board for our group.
 Sexual preference is a personal choice.
 Some people here are celibate, many are monogamous and some have more than one partner."
 Residents adhere to a strict sexual health screening program, begun in the late 1970s, to prevent the spread of sexually transmitted infections.

-The political expression of the More philosophy is called the one no-vote, a decision-making system in which any participant, regardless of age, gender, time with the community, or any other factor can cast an irrevocable no-vote that stops any proposed new action.
-This system is meant to encourage open communication and ensure that all voices are heard and considered before moving forward.
+The political expression of the More philosophy is called the one no-vote, a decision-making system in which any participant, can cast an irrevocable no-vote that stops any proposed new action.

-Business

-The business of Lafayette Morehouse Inc. relies on word of mouth, without advertising.
-The courses, in which research findings are presented, are held at various locations and produce income for communally-held goals, communal financial obligations, and ongoing research.
-Course topics include pleasurable interpersonal relationships, effective communication, alternative lifestyles, jealousy, money, philosophical viewpoints on perfection, and gratifying sensual life.
-"It is not our goal to have others live as we do, but rather to offer our findings so that our students can use whatever elements they find beneficial.
-Those situations that all people encounter and must resolve to have happy, fulfilling lives are addressed in these courses."

 One source estimates that as of 1997, over 100,000 people had taken at least one Lafayette Morehouse course, and over 1,000 people had lived in a Morehouse and participated in the social research.